Run-DMC: Legacy

-However, the's group legacy of being staunchly anti-drug, which included participating in an anti-drug public service announcement, holding anti-drug shows, and even including an anti-drug message in their song "It's Tricky", would be called into question during the lead up to the trial of Jam Master Jay's suspected killers Karl Jordan Jr. and Ronald Washington, with prosecutors revealing that Jam Master Jay himself would secretly become a high-kilo cocaine dealer in 1996.
+However, the group's legacy of being staunchly anti-drug, which included participating in an anti-drug public service announcement, holding anti-drug shows, and even including an anti-drug message in their song "It's Tricky", would be called into question during the lead up to the trial of Jam Master Jay's suspected killers Karl Jordan Jr. and Ronald Washington, with prosecutors revealing that Jam Master Jay himself would secretly become a high-kilo cocaine dealer in 1996.
 It was also revealed that his murder was connected to these dealings.
 However, his family still maintained that he didn't use drugs and the business was used to pay his expenses.

-The band's song "My Adidas" was also featured in the soundtrack of the film Air.